dominicbeesley/blitter-vhdl-6502/src/hdl/modelC20K/doc/UKWebb/C20K-getting-started.md

     *SRLOAD NULA 3

-Note: it is worth loading ROM images for frequently used and important ROMS to odd-numbered sockets or to a motherboard socket (4-7) as the sideways RAM sockets are more prone to becoming corrupted by errant software.
+Note: it is worth loading ROM images for frequently used and important ROMS to odd-numbered sockets as the sideways RAM sockets are more prone to becoming corrupted by errant software or battery failure.

 # Try out CLOCKSP